Reviewed by Colin Jacobson (May 3, 2011)

 Nope – this screening of the 1986 flick stands as my first in years.
 I doubt I’ve seen Something Wild since 1987 or 1988.
 I thought 1985’s After Hours was one of Martin Scorsese’s worst flicks, so I’m curious to decide if Wild deserves such a spot in Jonathan Demme’s Hall of Shame.

-Buttoned-down on the outside, yuppie businessman Charles Driggs (Jeff Bridges) maintains a mild inner rebellious streak that he lets out with action such as an occasional eat and dash.
+Buttoned-down on the outside, yuppie businessman Charles Driggs (Jeff Daniels) maintains a mild inner rebellious streak that he lets out with action such as an occasional eat and dash.
 When he skips out on a check at a diner, fellow customer Lulu (Melanie Griffith) chases after him and calls him out on his crime.

 She does this mostly for kicks, though, as she doesn’t care about his action.
 Instead, Lulu offers Charles a ride back to work – and promptly kidnaps him.
 Even though he’s married with kids, they end up at a motel for some passion, and they continue on a romp that leads them into a number of adventures – as well as growing affection for each other.